 \paragraph{Question decomposition} approaches manually annotated task-specific exemplars to guide LMs to generate decomposed sub-questions while producing outputs.
-For example, self-ask \cite{selfask-press-2022}, a method in this category, manually inserts follow-up questions in exemplars: \begin{prompt}[title={Prompt \thetcbcounter: multihop QA with self-ask}, label=prompt:selfask] Question: Who lived longer, Theodor Haecker or Harry Vaughan Watkins?\\ Are follow up questions needed here: Yes.\\ Follow up: How old was Theodor Haecker when he died?\\ Intermediate answer: Theodor Haecker was 65 years old when he died.\\ Follow up: How old was Harry Vaughan Watkins when he died?\\ Intermediate answer: Harry Vaughan Watkins was 69 years old when he died.\\ So the final answer is: Harry Vaughan Watkins. \end{prompt} For the test case, retrieval is triggered dynamically whenever the model generates a sub-question (e.g., ``follow up'' in self-ask).
+For example, self-ask \cite{selfask-press-2022}, a method in this category, manually inserts sub-questions in exemplars using Prompt~\autoref{prompt:selfask}.
+For the test case, retrieval is triggered dynamically whenever the model generates a sub-question.

-The aforementioned three approaches are capable of retrieving additional information while generating.
-However, they have notable drawbacks: (1) fixed-interval approaches use previously generated tokens as queries which might not reflect what LMs intend to generate in the future.
+The aforementioned approaches can retrieve additional information while generating.
+However, they have notable drawbacks: (1) Using previously generated tokens as queries might not reflect what LMs intend to generate in the future.
 (2) Retrieving information at a fixed interval can be inefficient because it might occur at inappropriate points.
 (3) Question decomposition approaches require task-specific prompt engineering, which restricts their generalizability in new tasks.